Web Privacy and Cookie Policy

 When we transfer your personal data to other countries outside the EEA, we establish legal grounds for such a transfer, mainly in the form of standard contractual clauses or other legal grounds permitted by applicable legal requirements.

 To regulate intra group personal data transfers, PartnerRe has executed a master data transfer agreement.
-For more information on the appropriate safeguards in place, please contact us at the details contained in the “CONTACT US” section below.
+For more information on the appropriate safeguards in place, please contact us at the details contained in the “Contact us” section below.

 Retention of Your Personal Data